kubeshop/testkube/docs/docs/12-FAQ.md

 ![img.gif](img/check-dashboard-api-endpoint.gif)

-- Make sure endpoint is providing data, e.g. accessing executors path
+- Make sure the endpoint is providing data, e.g. accessing the executors path:

 ```sh
 curl <endpoint>/v1/executors
 ```

-- If it is not providing data make sure that all the testkube components are running properly
+- If no data is provided, make sure that all the Testkube components are running properly:

 ```sh
 kubectl get pods -n testkube